itthinx/decent-comments/readme.txt

 Visit the [Documentation](https://docs.itthinx.com/document/decent-comments) pages for details.

-__Feedback__ is welcome!
-If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Decent Comments](https://www.itthinx.com/plugins/decent-comments) plugin page.
+Feedback is welcome.
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so at the [Decent Comments](https://www.itthinx.com/plugins/decent-comments) plugin page.

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!